-- Medical situations may relate to the student and the student’s family, which includes parents/step-parents, siblings, children, spouse, or domestic partner.
+- The medical situation may apply to the student or the student’s family, which includes parents/step-parents, siblings, children, spouse, or domestic partner.

-- Medical refunds are not approved for chronic health conditions, or health conditions known to the student at the start of the quarter.
-Exceptions are made on a case-by-case basis, and students who wish to pursue an exception should complete the Medical Withdrawal form and process.
+- The college generally does not approve medical withdrawals and refunds for chronic health conditions, or health conditions known to the student at the start of the quarter.
+The college considers exceptions on a case-by-case basis using the appeal process.

-- A complete withdrawal from all classes is generally required. (exceptions considered when medically necessary and supported by documentation)
+- The college generally requires a complete withdrawal from all classes, but considers exceptions when medically necessary and supported by documentation.

-- Medical refunds are not approved for subsequent quarters for the same or related condition or situation.
-Exceptions are made on a case-by-case basis, and students who wish to pursue an exception should complete the Medical Refund form and process.
+- The college does not approve a medical withdrawal and refund for subsequent quarters for the same or related condition or situation.
+Exceptions are made on a case-by-case basis using the appeal process.

-- Financial Aid students, international students, veterans, and other students who are participating in special aid or support programs should check with their program advisor to determine if withdrawing from classes will result in possible eligibility issues or required repayment of funds.
+- Financial aid students, international students, veterans, and other students participating in special aid or support programs should check with those programs prior to requesting a medical withdrawal to avoid eligibility issues and repayment requirements.